-There have been many creative molds devised for these jiggling shooters, but this has to be one of my favorites, simply because they use a natural mold.
+There have been many creative molds devised for these jiggling shooters, but this is a favorite because they use a natural mold.
 For this recipe, we can thank Cointreau Master Mixologist, Kyle Ford.

-Creating these fun treats is not as difficult as it may seem, simply follow the steps carefully and be patient for the gelatin layers to set properly.
+Creating these fun treats is not as difficult as it may seem, simply follow the steps carefully and be patient, allowing the gelatin layers to set properly.

 If you like, you can also build the gelatin layers in shot glasses, either glass or disposable.